T. Furth Center for Performing Arts

 In the Bock Center’s lower level, the south end is anchored by a cast metals laboratory while the north end has a new plastics laboratory to support Trine’s plastics engineering minor.
 The new minor was offered for the first in 2013.
 Other laboratories in the building include rapid prototyping and motion analysis on the upper level that also has space for i1 offices and Career Services.
 Trine is the only Indiana university to have an entrepreneur-in-residence on campus through Elevate Ventures and that office is on the first floor.

 The Bock Center is named for Jim Bock, an alumnus and trustee, and his wife, Joan, who gifted $1 million to Trine for the building.

 The Depot Grill

-Trine University has resurrected the former Lakeshore Depot, at 611 W. Maumee St., and opened it as a restaurant.
-The Depot Grill features regional, sustainable fare such as burgers made from all-natural, locally ground beef and hand-scooped ice cream from the Hudsonville Creamery in Holland, Mich.
-Trine purchased the depot in late 2011 from husband and wife Dennis Spidel and Janny O’Connell, who had used it as a home for the interior design and custom home construction businesses.
-They have remained a part of the renovation, as the university wanted to maintain the architectural integrity and history of the building.
+Trine University has resurrected the former Lakeshore Depot at 611 W. Maumee St., and opened it as The Depot restaurant.
+In summer 2014, The Depot transitioned to Depot Mexican Grill and features Mexican fare.
+Trine purchased the depot in late 2011 from Dennis Spidel and Janny O’Connell, a husband-and-wife team who used it for interior design and custom home construction businesses.
+They were vital in the renovation because the university wanted to maintain the architectural integrity and history of the building.
 Much of the floor, walls and trim are original.
-Period colors were selected, and light fixtures and décor make visitors feel as if they’ve caught a glimpse of early 20th century America.
+Period colors were selected, and light fixtures and décor are intended to make visitors feel as if they’ve caught a glimpse of early 20th-century America.
 Old pictures and newspapers hanging on the walls also help tell the depot’s story.